 Additionally, personality conflicts may lead to interpersonal difficulties and reduce the method’s effectiveness due to the quality of the choice.

 Individual Expertise and Specialization Might Be Ignored

-Since group decision follows the process to make decisions with the group consensus it ignores the individual member’s expertise and specialization.
+Since group decision follows the process of making decisions with the group consensus it ignores the individual member’s expertise and specialization.
 Sometimes a single member may have a better solution than all the other members but if they follow the majority the right decision will be underestimated.

-Groupthink and group decision often make confusion to us.
+Groupthink and group decisions often cause confusion to us.
 Groupthink is a phenomenon where a false decision is accepted by many members of the group which results in a poor decision.

 Groupthink occurs under pressure to make a decision faster and might lead to poor discussion and unrealistic decisions and can be disastrous for your business.